Dansby Swanson Preview, Player Props: Cubs vs. Reds

-The Chicago Cubs, including Dansby Swanson (.244 on-base percentage in past 10 games, 84 points below season-long percentage), take on starting pitcher Andrew Abbott and the Cincinnati Reds at Great American Ball Park, Saturday at 6:40 PM ET.
+On Sunday, Dansby Swanson (.250 on-base percentage in past 10 games, 78 points below season-long percentage) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Carson Spiers.
+First pitch is at 12:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Reds.
+In his last game he had a hitless showing (0-for-3) against the Reds.

 Dansby Swanson Game Info & Props vs. the Reds